Pros and Cons Overview

-Students perceive time management as a major obstacle to completing coursework, especially since online courses require more self-monitoring, organization and planning than coursework at a traditional university.
+Students may perceive time management as a major obstacle to completing coursework, especially since online courses require more self-monitoring, organization, and planning than coursework at a traditional university.
 Although some universities offer assistance with time management planning, some students simply do better with in-person reminders from teachers.

 Con - Student Engagement